evacchi/scribbles/kogito-codegen-design.md

     +-----------------+      +------------------+      +-------------------+      +-----------------+

 For instance, suppose you want to synthesize some elements (e.g. data models) that are inferred from the structure of a process.
 In our current architecture, the only way to produce additional assets would be to patch the existing code.
-By de-composing the phases as shown above, you would be able to **plug your additional mini-phase** right after "Model Validation", so that you can be sure that all the names have been resolved, and that only valid models will be processed: you will produce an intermediate representation for the data model that you want to synthesize, and make it available during the "Cross-Referencing" phase.
+By de-composing the phases as shown above, you would be able to **plug your additional [mini-phase][nanopass]** right after "Model Validation", so that you can be sure that all the names have been resolved, and that only valid models will be processed: you will produce an intermediate representation for the data model that you want to synthesize, and make it available during the "Cross-Referencing" phase.

 ## Pre-Processing Assets vs. Code Scaffolding.